mattgallagher92/library-book-tracker/README.md

 ```
 ### See the app in action

-Seed the database with some test data with `make seed-up`, then run the following in different terminals:
+Start the required background services with `make start-docker-services` (not started automatically in case you want to test with Kubernetes instead), seed the database with some test data with `make seed-up`, then run the following in different terminals:

 - `make run-loans-service`
 - `make run-notifications-service`